0xdueltek/docs/docs/guide/index.md

 - **Optimistic Settlement**: Duel outcomes are assumed to be truthful unless disputed within 48hrs.
 - **Duel Management**: Easy-to-use interfaces for managing your events.

-## Why Choose DU3L73K?
+## Why use DU3L73K?

-DU3L73K was built for the web3 community and gamers everywhere.
-It's designed to be:
+DU3L73K was built for gamers and the web3 community at-large.
+It is designed to be:

 - **Free**: We take no fees or revenue.
-All duel incentives are self-contanied.
+- **Self-Perpetuating**: Duels contain incentive mechanisms that benefit all particpants.
+- **Positive Sum**: Hosts, Fighters, Bettors, and the community are incentivised to grow every event.
-- **Community Aligned**: Every action is designed to return value to users.
+- **Community Aligned**: Every action is designed to return value to users and $BE.

-- **Positive Sum**: Hosts, Fighters, Bettors, and the community win together.
+Are you a streamer?
+Check out our [Host](/guide/host) guide!

-Ready to get started?
-Check out our [Getting Started](/guide/getting-started) guide!
+Ready to watch some duels?
+Check out our [Betting](/guide/betting) guide!